Parapsychology: Rhine era

 In 1911, Stanford University became the first academic institution in the United States to study extrasensory perception (ESP) and psychokinesis (PK) in a laboratory setting.
-The effort was headed by psychologist John Edgar Coover, and was supported by funds donated by Thomas Welton Stanford, brother of the university's founder.
-After conducting approximately 10,000 experiments, Coover concluded "statistical treatments of the data fail to reveal any cause beyond chance."
+The effort was headed by psychologist John Edgar Coover and funded by Thomas Welton Stanford, brother of the university's founder.
+After conducting approximately 10,000 experiments, Coover concluded that "statistical treatments of the data fail to reveal any cause beyond chance."

 In 1930, Duke University became the second major U.S. academic institution to engage in the critical study of ESP and psychokinesis in the laboratory.
 Under the guidance of psychologist William McDougall, and with the help of others in the department—including psychologists Karl Zener, Joseph B. Rhine, and Louisa E. Rhine—laboratory ESP experiments using volunteer subjects from the undergraduate student body began.
 As opposed to the approaches of psychical research, which generally sought qualitative evidence for paranormal phenomena, the experiments at Duke University proffered a quantitative, statistical approach using cards and dice.
-As a consequence of the ESP experiments at Duke, standard laboratory procedures for the testing of ESP developed and came to be adopted by interested researchers throughout the world.
+As a consequence of the ESP experiments at Duke, standard laboratory procedures for the testing of ESP were developed and adopted by interested researchers worldwide.

 George Estabrooks conducted an ESP experiment using cards in 1927.
 Harvard students were used as the subjects.
-Estabrooks acted as the sender with the guesser in an adjoining room.
-In total 2,300 trials were conducted.
-When the subjects were sent to a distant room with insulation the scores dropped to chance level.
+Estabrooks acted as the sender, with the guesser in an adjoining room.
+Estabrooks conducted a total of 2,300 trials.
+When Estabrooks sent the subjects to a distant room with insulation, the scores dropped to chance level.
 Attempts to repeat the experiment also failed.

-The publication of J. B. Rhine's book, New Frontiers of the Mind (1937) brought the laboratory's findings to the general public.
-In his book, Rhine popularized the word "parapsychology", which psychologist Max Dessoir had coined over 40 years earlier, to describe the research conducted at Duke.
+The publication of J. B. Rhine's book, New Frontiers of the Mind (1937), brought the laboratory's findings to the general public.
+In his book, Rhine popularized the word "parapsychology", coined by psychologist Max Dessoir over 40 years earlier, to describe the research conducted at Duke.
 Rhine also founded an autonomous Parapsychology Laboratory within Duke and started the Journal of Parapsychology, which he co-edited with McDougall.

 Rhine, along with associate Karl Zener, had developed a statistical system of testing for ESP that involved subjects guessing what symbol, out of five possible symbols, would appear when going through a special deck of cards designed for this purpose.
 A percentage of correct guesses (or hits) significantly above 20% was perceived as higher than chance and indicative of psychic ability.
 Rhine stated in his first book, Extrasensory Perception (1934), that after 90,000 trials, he felt ESP is "an actual and demonstrable occurrence".